Arfa9650/Candy-Planet/README.md

-# Suika-Game
+# Candy Planet Game
-A game in which you can combine fruits to achieve a High score.
+A game in which you can combine candies to achieve a High score.

+Detailed description coming soon...